Pttn/rieMiner/README.md

   * Ensure that valid work is produced (pools and Riecoin-Qt must not reject submissions);
   * Mining must stop completely while disconnected and restart properly when connection is established again.
 * Follow the style of the rest of the code (curly braces position, camelCase variable names, tabs and not spaces, spaces around + and - but not around * and /,...).
+  * Avoid using old C style and prefer modern C++ code;
+  * Prefer longer and explicit variable names (except for loops indexes where single letter variables should be used in most cases).

 ## Resources